GG1991/GConverter/README.md

 ### Translation, Rotation and Scale operations

 These operations are done only with the OBJ class objects.
+The files can be print in STL applying the conversor after the operations.
 The tests `test_obj_translate.cpp`, `test_obj_rotate.cpp` and `test_obj_scale.cpp` are prepared to show how to do these operations.

 From the `build` directory after compiling do: